dwcoder/MM-The-Gearmaker/General_Rules.md

 **During the cross examination of others:** turn to the pages in your booklet giving information about the other characters, and respond accordingly.
 Be sure to reveal information and level accusations as indicated.

 If asked to introduce yourself, you can read the bio given in the newspaper.

+You are encouraged to improvise and add flair to your character.
+You can even go slightly off-script.
+But remember: Don't add intrigue or relationships to the story outside of that prescribed here.